-Guatemala’s current turmoil and pronounced problems of violence, crime and impunity have their roots in a historically weak state, protracted periods of direct military rule or interference by the armed forces in politics, and deep-seated economic, social and cultural inequality.
-Central America's largest country has long had one of the most unequal distribution of resources and capital in the world, concentrating wealth in the hands of a small elite.
-The indigenous population, which represents 40 percent of Guatemala (2011 statistics), has been systematically marginalized socially and politically since colonial times.
+Guatemala’s current turmoil and pronounced problems of violence, crime, and impunity have their roots in a historically weak state, protracted periods of direct military rule or interference by the armed forces in politics, and deep-seated economic, social and cultural inequality.
+One of the largest countries in Central America has long had one of the most unequal distribution of resources and capital in the world, concentrating wealth in the hands of a small elite.
+The indigenous population, which represents almost 45 percent of Guatemala (2018 statistics), has been systematically marginalized socially and politically since colonial times.
 These groups have had a difficult time forming a cohesive political movement and have faced years of repression by Guatemala’s military and police forces.

 The 36-year civil war that followed the 1960-insurrection led to the formation of several leftist guerrilla organizations.
 But these groups failed to gain any significant traction.
 Instead, the Guatemalan military used the rise of the rebels as a pretext to extend its power and influence over the hobbled, corrupt and incompetent state.
 Part of the military’s strategy included creating civilian militia groups.
 Known as Civil Defense Patrols (Patrullas de Autodefensa Civil – PAC), these groups were used to control and repress the largely rural populations that formed the core of the leftist groups.
 The fighting left an estimated 200,000 people dead or “disappeared” and over a million Guatemalans displaced, most of them from rural indigenous populations.
 The Historical Clarification Commission (Comisión de Esclarecimiento Histórico – CEH), a United Nations truth commission that began working in 1997 after the signature of the final peace accords between the government and the insurgents, found that the government and the PAC were responsible for the vast majority of these deaths, “disappearances” and displacement.

-Throughout the war, criminal organizations -- including small bands of human smugglers, drug traffickers and “contrabandistas" -- operated in relative obscurity.
-Most them were family-run operations that emerged near the border crossings, ports or in the unpopulated jungles in the north of the country.
+Throughout the war, criminal organizations —including small bands of human smugglers, drug traffickers, and “contrabandistas”— operated in relative obscurity.
+Most of them were family-run operations that emerged near the border crossings, ports, or in the unpopulated jungles in the north of the country.
 They were a secondary concern and often provided services for all sides in the conflict, especially as military officers and police units became more deeply involved in organized crime.
 These state actors began in petty corruption schemes but soon branched into drug trafficking.
 By the early 1980s, there were hundreds, if not thousands of clandestine airstrips, most of them in the northern province of Petén.
 State security forces often facilitated the movement of illegal goods, which mostly made their way north toward the United States.
 Military and police officers also began to control the large and unmonitored arms trafficking networks in the region.
 These networks furnished weapons to all the illegal armed groups in the region, including the Guatemalan and Salvadoran rebel groups.

 Taking advantage of a hungry and divided population and a weak and corrupt state, the major criminal groups operating in Guatemala are involved in myriad illicit activities.
 The most disruptive is drug trafficking.
 The groups controlling this trade are popularly known as “transportistas,” or transporters.
 They are remnants of the contraband traders that have moved illicit products across Guatemala’s largely ungoverned territory for decades.
-These include the Mendoza, Lorenzana, Ortíz López and León families, each of which controls strategic areas near the borders and has strong contacts in the security forces and political circles.
-But there are also a smattering of smaller, lesser known groups that have established themselves in strategic corridors like the Alta Verapaz, Huehuetenango and San Marcos provinces.
-A string of arrests in recent years has weakened some of the countries more prominent groups, creating space for the emergence of new networks, such as that led by Jairo Orellana Morales, alias "El Pelón."
-Orellana, who controlled three land trafficking routes, was arrested in May 2014, raising questions as to who might fill the power vacuum left by his capture.
+These include the Mendoza, Lorenzana, Ortiz López, and León families, each of which has historically controlled strategic areas near the borders and maintained strong contacts in the security forces and political circles.
+But there are also a smattering of smaller, lesser-known groups that have established themselves in strategic corridors like the Alta Verapaz, Huehuetenango, and San Marcos provinces.
+A string of arrests in recent years has weakened some of the country’s more prominent groups, accelerating the emergence of new networks in border regions, often allied with mayors and security agents in their areas of influence.

 Transportistas move produce for larger groups, mostly Colombian and Mexican drug trafficking organizations (DTOs).
-Facing pressure in their own country, Mexican DTOs have established a firm foothold in Guatemala -- two groups in particular, the Zetas and the Sinaloa Cartel.
+Facing pressure in their own country, Mexican DTOs tried to establish a firm foothold in Guatemala —two groups in particular, the Zetas and the Sinaloa Cartel.
 The Zetas’ advance on Guatemala was rapid and brutally violent.
 At one point they had established some level of control over almost all of the country’s key strategic drug trafficking locations and had infiltrated the authorities at the highest levels.
-However, the Zetas’ power peaked in 2011 and in 2012, a series of blows against their organization both in Guatemala and Mexico saw their grip loosened.
+However, the Zetas’ power peaked in 2011 and 2012, a series of blows against their organization both in Guatemala and Mexico saw their grip loosened, eventually petering out.
 The Sinaloa Cartel meanwhile, which favored forging alliances over the Zetas’ tactic of extreme violence, remains entrenched in the country’s illicit trades and has access to a broad network of local criminal operators.

 The criminal organizations’ power in Guatemala displays similar characteristics to an insurgency, with several provinces considered to be under the DTOs’ control.
-The United States government estimates that 400 tons of cocaine move through Guatemala every year.
+The United States government estimated that criminal groups smuggled 1,400 tons of cocaine through Guatemala in 2018.

 DTOs are just one facet of organized crime in Guatemala.
-Kidnapping, extortion, arms trafficking, illegal adoption rings and eco trafficking (logging, illegal fisheries, theft of rare artifacts, etc.) flourish in this Central American nation.
+Kidnapping, extortion, arms trafficking, illegal adoption rings and environmental crimes (logging, illegal fisheries, theft of rare artifacts, etc.) flourish in this Central American nation.
 The reasons for this go beyond the failure of the peace accords or the inability of the government to implement tax reform.
-At the center of this crisis is a failure of political leaders and security officials to institute and follow through on critical reforms of the legal, justice and security systems; and an inability to extract and prosecute corrupt military, security and government officials from the government.
+At the center of this crisis is a failure of political leaders and security officials to institute and follow through on critical reforms of the legal, justice, and security systems; and an inability to extract and prosecute corrupt military, security, and government officials from the government.

 To be sure, both active and former members of the military are a key part of the illicit networks, which are collectively named the (Cuerpos Ilegales y Aparatos Clandestinos de Seguridad – CIACS).

-Meanwhile, the country’s murder rate, which was one of the highest in the world in 2008 with 48 murders per 100,000 people, has declined to 30 murders per 100,000 people in 2015.
-Former President Otto Pérez Molina attributed the decrease to new elite special police task forces that focus on violent crimes.
+Meanwhile, the country’s murder rate, which was one of the highest in the world in 2008 with 48 murders per 100,000 people, has been in steady decline for over a decade, dropping to 21.5 murders per 100,000 people in 2019.
+Despite the reduction, this remains one of the highest homicide rates in Latin America.